usnistgov/feasst/README.md

 # Example of custom analysis in input script

-In c++, you can define your own custom derived Analyze class inside the input file.
+In C++, you can define your own custom derived Analyze class inside the input file.

 First, you can define an analysis as follows which accumulates the potential